What Are The Measures Of Angles B And C

 In a right-angled triangle, if the length of the side opposite angle B is 5 units and the hypotenuse is 10 units, we can find angle B:

 Similar triangles also provide a powerful tool for angle calculation.
-If two triangles are similar, their corresponding angles are equal.
+On top of that, if two triangles are similar, their corresponding angles are equal.
 This property can be used to solve for unknown angles in one triangle if the angles of a similar triangle are known.

 Practical Applications and Real-World Examples